chegardi/aCBudget/README.md

 3. Network capability
 4. Smartphone capability

 *See http://www.sqlite.org/ for download/interface and information on SQLite.
+I have now added the folder 'sql/' with the required files - but be sure to spread the word of SQLite and their awesome work!